Table of Contents

 The etiologies of community-acquired pneumonia are largely dependent and can be predicted by the child’s age.
 For instance, children who are younger than three months who develop pneumonia are usually infected with group B streptococci or gram-negative bacilli.

-Chlamydia infection is also common in the firth three months of life.
-Newborns who are affected by chlamydia might develop afebrile pneumonia.
-Another important difference in the etiology of pneumonia between young children and older ones is the finding that the most common etiology of pneumonia in children younger than two years of age is in fact viral.
+.
+Chlamydia infection is also common in the first three months of life.
+Newborns that are affected by chlamydia might develop afebrile pneumonia.
+Another important difference in the etiology of pneumonia between young children and older ones is the finding that the most common etiology of pneumonia in children younger than two years of age is, in fact, viral.

 Different viruses can cause community-acquired pneumonia in this age group.
 Examples include the respiratory syncytial virus, parainfluenza virus, influenza virus, adenovirus, and rhinoviruses.